Civil Society comprises the relationships and

 formed to counter this marginalisation of civil society in Australian public

 life.
-It aims to to represent and empower civil society.
+It aims to to represent and empower civil society and provide a voice for

 It is an initiative of the